amandakann/kursplansanalys/Kursanalyspipeline/README.md

 verbs.
 As long as the file keeps to the same format as the file above and only verbs or expressions starting with a verb are used, it should work with the scripts.

+# Rule formats

+## Bloom classifications

+The files with Bloom levels for verbs and expressions have one rule per line.
+Anything after a "#" is considered a comment.

+Lines starting with "--- " are assumed to be the start of a new level, and the format should be `--- <one word description> <level value>
+---`, for example:

+`--- Remember 0 ---`

+Verbs or expressions in parenthesis are assumed to be ambiguous, and the level where the verb/expression occurs without parenthesis is assumed to be the default level.

+Bloom classified expressions can be a single word, for example `sammanfatta`.
+They can also be multiple words, for example `skriva om`.

+When looking for matches, both the inflected form and the lemma form of the plain text will be matched against the expression, so "skriv om" will match the expression `skriva om` (the lemma form of "skriv" is "skriva").
+The expression itself will be used as-is, so if the expression is `skriv om`, it would **NOT** match "skriva om" in the text.
+This means that expressions should typically be written with the words in lemma form unless, you explicitly want to allow only certain inflections.

+Expressions can include wildcards.
+The `*` wildcard can be used as a token and will then match 0 or more tokens that can be anything.
+So the expression:

+`bevisa * teorem`

+would match "bevisa teorem", "bevisa avancerade teorem", "bevisa och förstå många olika sorters teorem", etc. When a wildcard token is used, there should normally be non-wildcard tokens both before and after the wildcard token.
+Anything matched by `bevisa *` would also match `bevisa` and vice versa, so if the wildcard token is first or last you can just remove it.

+A wildcard can also be used inside a token, for example:

+`göra * *vägande`

+A `*` inside a token will match 0 or more characters, so `*vägande` will match "övervägande", "avvägande" "vägande", etc. Inflections will also be taken into consideration, since the regular expression will also be matched against the lemma form, so `*vägande` will also match "överväganden" and "avvägandet".

+Tokens can also refer to phrase analysis and part-of-speech tagging information of a token.
+For example:

+`beskriva <NP.sin.def>`

+will match the word "beskriva" followed by a word that has a phrase analysis tag "NP" and has a word with a part-of-speech tag that includes "sin" and "def" inside this phrase, so it is intended to match a noun phrase (NP in the Granska language) in singular and definite form.

+This expression would match "Beskriva polymerernas beteende", since "polymerernas beteende" is tagged as a noun phrase by Granska and "beteende" is tagged as singular definite form.
+A noun phrase can be a single word, so the expression would also match "beskriva Aharonov-Bohm-effekten".

+In a token starting with `<` and ending with `>`, upper case letters are assumed to refer to phrase or clause analysis tags, and lower case letters are assumed to refer to part-of-speech tags.

+## Translation based rules

+In the file with rules based on the translations of ambiguous words, each line is a rule and lines are formatted like this:

+`1	(skissa) "outline" "outlining"`

+`2	skissa "sketch" "draw" "drawing" "sketching"`

+The first token on each line is the Bloom classification level that should be used if this rule matches.
+The next token or tokens are the tokens for the ambiguous expression.
+Anything inside quotes is an expression that if it matches the corresponding goal in English, the ambiguous expression should not have the default classification, it should have the classification specified by this rule instead.

+If the rule refers to the classification that is the default classification, any matching expression in the corresponding translation will mean that the default level should be used even if there are also other matches for other levels (a matching default level overrides other matches).

+`2	(skriva) "report * in writing"`

+`4	(dra * slutsats) "inference" "infer" "inferring"`

+Wildcards can be used for tokens and inside tokens, but matching phrase analysis or part-of-speech tags cannot be used for the translated text.
+For the ambiguous expression, the format can be anything allowed in the Bloom classification rules above.